Plumsail/workflow-actions-pack-docs/source/actions/String Processing Advanced.rst

                   ...

        -  A4
+    *  -  Is landscape
+       -  Page orientation
+       -  No
     *  -  AdminLogin
        -  The login of the user who has appropriate permissions to perform operation.
 This parameter doesn't exist in the version for SharePoint 2013 on-premise.
        -  admin@contoso.com